AL333Z/ReactiveApplication/reactive_programming/functional_reactive_programming.md

 # Functional Reactive Programming

 Functional reactive programming has its origin with *Fran* (Functional reactive animation), a Haskell library by Conal Elliott for interactive animations.
-Fran's author found it difficult to express the *what* of an interactive animation abstracting from the *how* and built a set of expressive and recursive data types, combined with a declarative programming language.
+Elliott found it difficult to express the *what* of an interactive animation abstracting from the *how*, and built a set of expressive and recursive data types, combined with a declarative programming language.

-Informally, **functional reactive programming** is a programming paradigm which brings a notion of **time** in the functional programming paradigm.
+Informally, **functional reactive programming** is a programming paradigm which brings a notion of **time** in the functional programming paradigm, providing a conceptual framework for implementing reactive systems.
+Infact, FRP let the application achieve reactivity by providing constructs for specifying *how behaviors change in response to events*.

-Conal Elliott says that FRP is all about two main things: *denotative* and *temporally continuos*.
+Elliott says that FRP is all about two main things: *denotative* and *temporally continuos*.
 Infact, he also likes the term "*denotative, continuos-time programming*" to replace functional reactive programming, since it reduces the confusion.

 Always about the **denotative** part, he means that the paradigm should be founded on a precise, simple, implementation-independent, compositional semantics that exactly specifies the meaning of each type and building block.
 The compositional nature of the semantics then determines the meaning of all type-correct combinations of the building blocks.

+From an Elliott's quote:
->For me, denotative is the heart and essence of functional programming, and is what enables precise and tractable reasoning and thus a foundation for correctness, derivation, and optimization.
+>Denotative is the heart and essence of functional programming, and is what enables precise and tractable reasoning and thus a foundation for correctness, derivation, and optimization.

 About the **continuous time** part, there's some confusion.
 Some claim that it's an idea somehow unnatural or impossible to implement considering the discrete nature of computers.
 To this issues, Elliott answers in the following way: